-Retinex made understanding color much simpler, and made the mechanism of how humans generate lightness more important.
+Retinex made understanding color much simpler, but made the mechanism of how humans generate lightness more important.
 The black and white Mondrian with a gradient of illumination became the "problem to be solved".
 The same radiance, and hence same receptor quanta catch, appears white in one patch and black in another in the same arbitrary scene.
-The experimental design, using a single display with arbitrary shapes of unrecognizable objects in a gradient of illumination, has done most of the hard work.
-The influence of retinal adaptation, object memory, visible location of the light source and unconscious inference were minimal or absent.
+The experimental design has done most of the hard work.
+The influence of adaptation, object memory, visible location of the light source and unconscious inference were minimal or absent.
 The only likely candidate for an underlying mechanism for generating lightnesses was spatial comparisons.
-Wallach's9 classic paper had introduced the idea that the ratio across edges was important.
+Wallach's7 classic paper had introduced the idea that the ratio across edges was important.
 The Mondrian with gradient illumination showed that ratios alone cannot predict lightness.
 Ratio-Product became the next hypothesis.
 The ratio of two pixels gave the relationship of two nearby pixels, but their relationship to distant pixels could be propagated by multiplying all the ratios along a path, from here to there.
 The ratio-product model was able to incorporate interactions from distant parts of the same scene.
-Land described our discussions leading to the Ratio-Product idea in detail in his second Royal Institution paper.10
+Land described the discussions leading to the Ratio-Product idea in detail in his second Royal Institution paper.8